Why Get A Home Inspection?

 Now you are probably saying to yourself, this is all well and good and sounds like some real pretty advertising copy.
 Why believe us?

 Some reasons for putting your trust in me:

 - I have many years of construction experience in the various aspects of building a house.
 I can tell you what will be a relatively easy project as compared to something that is likely to cost a significant amount of money.

 - I am a professional home inspector.
 I do this full time, not in between shifts at my day job or on the weekend.
 I am committed to being in this business for a long time, and invest continually in my own education and in purchasing new and better equipment.

 - My reports average about 25 pages, including as many digital photos as necessary.
 My report is known as a narrative style, which I feel gives me a more detailed method of explaining problems and potential solutions that a checklist style report would.
 I strive for clarity and clear language in my report, so that everyone can understand what is present at the house.

 - I take my time when I am inspecting your house.
 I normally will schedule one inspection per day.
-I am on site about 4 hours, and create the report at my office once I return.
+I am on site about 3.5 to 4 hours, and create the report at my office once I return.
 This gives me time to research any manufacturer information that I need, and also a chance to reflect on things that I observed at the property.